bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 ![OmegaAI Falcon 9 rocket](/assets/blog/Geometry-as-Code/omega-ai-rocket.png){: style="width: 100%; display: block; margin-left: auto; margin-right: auto"}

-*The trivial rocket we designed live at the NASA Text-to-Spaceship symposium.*
+*The trivial rocket Omega and I improvised with NASA engineers on the Goddard campus at their Text-to-Spaceship symposium.*

-NASA seemed to like it, so we figured we might as well tell everyone else about it too.
+NASA seemed to like Omega, so we figured we might as well tell everyone else about it too.

-## Why this matters: democratizing engineering intelligence
+### Why this matters: democratizing engineering intelligence

 The ultimate goal isn't just better CAD software.
 It's creating a world where engineering knowledge becomes portable, reusable, and understandable by AI.
 Where the intelligence behind design decisions lives in the geometry itself, not locked away in proprietary algorithms.
 This year, I'm spending as much time as possible with companies like [Mecado](https://mecado.com) and [Hanomi](https://www.hanomi.ai) who are producing or finding new kinds of training data.